joshnguyen99/moral_dilemma_topics/scripts/docs/topic_modeling_doc.md

 # Topic modeling: Latent Dirichlet Allocation and Nonnegative Matrix Factorization

+All `.pkl` below can be downloaded from Zenodo with the following DOI: https://doi.org/10.5281/zenodo.6791835.

 ## Latent Dirichlet Allocation

 The topic model we used is LDA on the bag-of-words embedding.
 Since some clusters have been discarded (we call them the *other* topics), and some clusters are merged together, we have 48 topics left, including 47 *named* topics and 1 *other* topic.